MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 Please note the following guidelines:

 - Make sure you wrap the password in double quotes if it contains any special characters.
-You can set the **MSSQL_SA_PASSWORD** to whatever you like, but make sure the password is sufficiently complex and don't use the `!`, `&` or `'` characters.
+You can set the **AZDATA_PASSWORD** to whatever you like, but make sure the password is sufficiently complex and don't use the `!`, `&` or `'` characters.
 Note that double quotes delimiters work only in bash commands.
-- The **SA** login is a system administrator on the SQL Server master instance that gets created during setup.
-After creating your SQL Server container, the **MSSQL_SA_PASSWORD** environment variable you specified is discoverable by running `echo $MSSQL_SA_PASSWORD` in the container.
-For security purposes, change your SA password as per best practices documented [here](../linux/quickstart-install-connect-docker.md#sapassword).
+- The **AZDATA_USERNAME** login is a system administrator on the SQL Server master instance that gets created during setup.
+After creating your SQL Server container, the **AZDATA_PASSWORD** environment variable you specified is discoverable by running `echo $AZDATA_PASSWORD` in the container.
+For security purposes, change the password as a best practice.

 ## <a id="unattended"></a> Unattended install